 Bottled at 48.4% abv, Perpetuum was created using whiskies ‘both young and old’, matured in both sherry and bourbon casks.

 Smell: An attack of Smoke and Brine at first but settles down to reveal Creamy Vanilla and Barley Flour, Toffee, Lemon and Honey before the arrival of Charcoal and Ash brings us back to a typical Ardbeg.

 Taste: Vanilla and Fresh Fruit, then Sherried Raisins, Orange and Spicy Peat Smoke that builds to an Inferno before fading to a slow, smouldering finish with Salty Oak and wisps of Smoke.

-Value for Money: I was intrigued with this dram right from the first sip.
-It’s rich with Ardbeg DNA but there is an indefinable quality which simultaneously places it in it’s own category at the same time. £85 may not be cheap but it is a dram that will keep you interested over repeat visits, which for me makes it worth the price.
+Thoughts: I was intrigued with this dram right from the first sip.
+It’s rich with Ardbeg DNA but there is an indefinable quality that simultaneously places it in its own category at the same time. £85 may not be cheap but it is a dram that will keep you interested over repeat visits, which for me makes it worth the price.

 I must admit that I would have preferred a little more transparency with regards to the background information of this bottling, with very little detail on the label itself.
 A little digging will tell you it was created using ‘both old and new whiskies, matured in both ex-bourbon and ex-sherry casks’ which to be honest, is just vague enough that it could apply to a thousand NAS bottlings from a hundred different distilleries.
 This of course is hardly an issue exclusive to Ardbeg and the supply of further details re: the makeup of a single malt could potentially prick the ears of the SWA but nonetheless, a little more data would have been welcome.
 That aside, Perpetuum is a fascinating dram that just about warrants its price tag and its relatively low bottling strength makes it dangerously drinkable for all its fire and brimstone.